JackPieCZ/EEPPR/README.md

 5. the output frequency is computed as a median of measurements from all windows.

 ### Prerequisites
-1. **Anaconda**: To manage the Python environment, download and install Miniconda from the [official Anaconda website](https://docs.anaconda.com/miniconda/miniconda-install/).
+1. **Anaconda**: For managing the Python environment.
+   - Download and install Miniconda from the [official Anaconda website](https://docs.anaconda.com/miniconda/miniconda-install/).

-2. **CUDA Toolkit**: This method supports GPU acceleration for 3D correlation computing using CUDA PyTorch.
+3. **CUDA Toolkit**: This method supports GPU acceleration for 3D correlation computing using CUDA PyTorch.
 The method was tested and the repo contains environment setups for CUDA versions `11.7`, `12.1` and `12.4`.
 If none of these versions are compatible with your system, a `cpu only` environment setup is available as well.
    - Download and install the appropriate version from the [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive).

+4. ** Metavision SDK **: The Metavision SDK is required for I/O operations with event-based sequences (.raw or .hdf5).
+File formats from other event camera manufacturers are currently not supported.
+However, if you implemented support for one, feel free to open a pull request.
+   - Follow installation instructions for [Windows](https://docs.prophesee.ai/4.5.2/installation/windows.html#chapter-installation-windows) or [Linux](https://docs.prophesee.ai/4.5.2/installation/linux.html#chapter-installation-linux).
+Check out their [Operating System Support](https://docs.prophesee.ai/4.5.2/installation/index.html#operating-system-support)

 ### Installation